 Heggstad Petition Procedure – The Process

-A Petition under Probate Code §850 is commenced with the filing of a verified petition which states the facts on which the claim is based and includes the names and addresses of each person entitled to notice of the petition.
-After the filing of the Petition, the clerk will set the matter for hearing.
+A petition under Probate Code §850 is commenced with filing a verified petition stating the facts of the claim and the names and addresses of each person entitled to notice of the petition.
+After filing the petition, the clerk will set the matter for hearing.

-A Heggstad Petition filed under Probate Code 850 requires 30 days notice to all interested parties.
-This 30 day notice requirement is longer than the normal 15 day requirement of most other probate court petitions.
-Typically a Heggstad Petition can be prepared, filed and heard by a judge and finished within approximately 60 days.
-This is substantially shorter than the 7-10 months that a typical full probate takes.
+A Heggstad petition filed under Probate Code §850 requires 30 days’ notice to all interested parties.
+Typically a Heggstad Petition can be prepared, filed and heard by a judge and finished within approximately 60 days, which is substantially shorter than the 7-10 months of a typical probate.

-When the Heggstad Petition is filed, it must be supplemented with documentation which support the Petition.
-This documentation must show the unquestionable intent of the Settlor to transfer the property into the trust as an asset.
-This is typically satisfied by attaching the signed schedule of assets that specifically identifies the property inadvertently not transferred into the trust.
+A Heggstad Petition must be filed with documentation that supports the petition and proves the unquestionable intent of the settlor to transfer the property into the trust as an asset.
+This is typically satisfied by attaching a signed Schedule of Assets that specifically identifies the property as inadvertently excluded from the trust.

 Heggstad Petition Form

-There is no official Heggstad Petition form, however, the content of the Heggstad Petition typically includes the following information:
+There is no official Heggstad petition form; however, the content of the petition typically includes the following:

 - Information about the acting trustee and the trust document.

-- The date of death of the trustor and the confirmation of the intent of the trustor when it was signed.
+- The date of death of the trustor and confirmation of intent by the trustor upon date of signing./li>

-- A description of the assets to be confirmed as part of the trust that were not formally titled into the trust prior to death.
+- A description of the assets to be confirmed as part of the trust.

 - Information concerning the decedent’s residence.